cargo-public-api/cargo-public-api/docs/MAINTAINER.md

         * `cargo-public-api` [installation instructions](https://github.com/Enselic/cargo-public-api#installation)
         * `public-api` [installation instructions](https://github.com/Enselic/cargo-public-api/tree/main/public-api#usage)

-1. Preview what the auto-generated release-notes will look like by triggering [this](https://github.com/Enselic/cargo-public-api/actions/workflows/Peek-release-notes.yml)
+1. Preview what the auto-generated release-notes will look like by going [here](https://github.com/cargo-public-api/cargo-public-api.github.io/blob/main/release-notes-preview.md).
+It is automatically updated, but you can also trigger manually [here](https://github.com/Enselic/cargo-public-api/actions/workflows/Peek-release-notes.yml)
 1. For each PR included in the release:
     1. Label with `[category-exclude]` if it shall not be mentioned in the release notes.
     1. Label with `[category-enhancement]` if it shall be in the "New Features" section in the auto-generated release notes.